freva-org/metadata-crawler/docs/source/chapter2-config/sec2-dialects.rst

 * **sources** – A list describing where to obtain metadata.
-Valid values include ``path`` (parse directory/file names), ``data`` (read attributes from the dataset), and ``storage`` (obtain from the storage catalog).
+Valid values include ``path`` (parse directory/file names), ``data`` (read attributes from the dataset), and ``storage`` (obtain from the storage backend).
 Order matters: if the first source yields a value it will not be overridden by later sources.
 * **specs_dir** – An ordered list of facet names corresponding to directory components between the ``root_path`` and the file name.
 The